yuanpengX/learngit/readme.txt

 When I submit programming exersices on ex3-5, A strange hint always goes out: Do not include theta(1).
 That realy confused me.
 After wathing PDF again, I found that when we compute J(\Theta) we also do not include \theta_0, which is the same as computing {\partial \over {\partial\theta}}

 All in all, I've just finished handwritten Digits Rrecognition.

+@2015/2/19
+Today I've just implement a luck_money program by python, which is very interesting.